Kenneth Chenault

-Kenneth Irvine Chenault (born June 2, 1951) is an American business executive.
-He was the CEO and Chairman of American Express from 2001 until 2018.
-He is the third African American CEO of a Fortune 500 company.
+Kenneth Irvine Chenault (born June 2, 1951) is an American businessman who was chairman and chief executive officer (CEO) of American Express (AMEX) from 2001 to 2018.
+When he was named AMEX chair, he became the third Black CEO of a Fortune 500 company.
+Since 2018, he has been chairman and managing director of General Catalyst, a venture capital firm.

 Early life and education

-Chenault was born in Mineola, New York, the son of a dentist and dental hygienist.
-His father, Hortenius Chenault, was a graduate of Morehouse College and Howard University Dental School.
-The elder Chenault passed the New York State dental exam with the highest score ever recorded as of January 2014.
-Chenault is a member of Phi Beta Sigma fraternity.
-Kenneth Chenault attended the Waldorf School of Garden City, where he served as senior class president.
-He then received a B.A. in history from Bowdoin College in 1973 and a J.D. from Harvard Law School in 1976.
+Chenault, who is of African American heritage, was born in Mineola, New York.
+His mother, Anne N. Quick Chenault, was a dental hygienist, and his father, Dr. Hortenius Chenault, was a dentist, who graduated from Morehouse College and Howard University College of Dentistry, and passed the New York State dental exam with the highest score ever recorded as of January 2014.

+He attended the Waldorf School of Garden City, where he was senior class president.
+He received a B.A. in history from Bowdoin College in 1973, and was awarded the Bowdoin Prize, the "highest honor the College bestows upon its members" in 2022.
+After Bowdoin, Chenault attended Harvard Law School, where he received his J.D. in 1976.

 Career

 Chenault began his career as an associate at the law firm Rogers & Wells (1977–1979) in New York City, and as a consultant for Bain & Company (1979–1981).